 One comment can ruin a career...

-A rep for Deen did not immediately return FOX411's request for comment.
+Reps for the Food Network did not immediately return FOX411’s request for comment.